Leota (Whetzel) Swift was born on May 11, 1900 in Dawson, Fayette County, PA, the daughter of Delmar and Mariah J. (Minerd) Whetzel.

 ~ Daughter Betty (Swift) Herod Huss O'Brien ~

 At the age of 19, on Aug.
-8, 1950, she was married to 21-year-old Melvin L. Herod, son of Cecil and Ida (May) Herod.
+8, 1950, she was joined in wedlock with her first spouse, 21-year-old Melvin L. Herod ( ? - ? ), son of Cecil and Ida (May) Herod.
 A native of Greensboro, PA, Melvin worked as a material handler at the time of marriage.

-Later, she wed George T. O'Brien ( ? - ? ) and relocated to Scottsdale, AZ.
+Later, she wedded George T. O'Brien ( ? - ? ) and relocated to Scottsdale, AZ.
 George brought two adult children to the marriage -- Kathy Benya and Jim O'Brien.

 There, she died at the age of 82 on Dec.
 15, 2013.
 The News Herald noted in an obituary that "In Betty's memory, spend a few nickels at your favorite casino."
 A memorial service was held at Green Acres Mortuary in Scottsdale.